 Please also see information on our No-Charge Upgrade to MAS service.

-We can provide any version that is currently offered by IBM.
-That’s currently 8.7.x or greater, and 9.x.
+We can provide any version that is currently offered by IBM, but our standard deployment is now version 9.1.
 We do think you should take advantage of the Continuous Delivery (CD) model adopted by IBM with version 8.7 to keep your version updated.

 We’ve enabled interfaces between other systems and Maximo 7.6 systems that we host for many years.
 There are several methods to enable integrations to flow between other systems you use and your hosted MAS system, whether those other systems are run on-premises, in the cloud, or at a SaaS provider.

-If you are using WebSphere’s JMS queues in 7.6 to handle message processing for your integrations, then there may be some effort to reconfigure JMS message queues in your new MAS environment.
-Contact us for more information.
+If you are using WebSphere’s JMS queues in 7.6 to handle message processing for your integrations, our provisioner automatically installs the JMS queues in MAS and enables the continuous queue service.

 When our MAS provisioner technology runs to create your MAS system, it also creates two AWS S3 buckets for file storage for your system.
 One bucket is used for attached documents that your users add to records in Maximo, the other bucket is available for system admin uses such as providing customization archives to MAS.